 Another factor that you have to take into account is functionality.
 Whenever anything is dropped in your home, your floor is likely to take the impact, so you need to choose something that accommodates for the relative clumsiness of your home’s inhabitants – parents of young children and pet owners may consider a different floor to homes where it is just an adult or two.
 Another thing to consider when it comes to flooring are the areas where shoes are worn as these are likely to have to stand up to more dirt and grime which can influence your flooring choice.

 You see, floors aren’t only something that we might wish to be aesthetically pleasing, but also to be practical for the wear and tear they receive on a daily basis.
+It’s important that the flooring company you use has a strong track record and has a portfolio of work they can show you.
+Zelta Floor & Design is a great flooring company in Toronto.

 Here are a few tips for choosing the right flooring for your most used spaces in your home: